RockyMarble/RomulanTankProject/readme.md

 ## Moving Forward
 ### Alexander Wilems
-* creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed artifacts.
+* creation of supplementary art for other team members such as backgrounds, projectiles, tanks, and other needed Assets.
-* update of current backgrounds and other artifacts for optimization and such
+* update of current backgrounds and other assets for optimization and other such purposes.
 * creation of animations in reaction to in game actions

 ### Nat Arney